 This week, we dive into the compiler's back end.
 The first readings focus on the run-time environment for your program, which describes how it executes machine code and how it manages the stack, the heap, and other computer resources.
+This should hopefully be mostly a review of cs237 material.

 We will discuss the particulars of the x86 environment in lab, in preparation for writing a basic x86 code generator for IC.